 Consuming dairy has been linked to a number of health and environmental concerns.

 Here are the top five reasons why you should consider avoiding whey protein – and instead switch to a plant-based protein powder:

-1. Whey protein can trigger acne
+1. Could whey protein trigger acne?

 The links between hormones, stress, and acne have been known for years.

-However, according to the American Academy of Dermatology, several new studies have examined the link between diet and acne.
+However, according to the American Academy of Dermatology, several studies have examined the link between diet and acne.
 The evidence suggests dairy intake can worsen and trigger acne due to digestive stress and excess hormones being added to the diet.

 Approximately 65 percent of the world is genetically lactose intolerant, according to the US National Library of Medicine.

-3. Whey protein is harsh on the environment
+3. Whey protein is harming the environment

 Unless we reduce our dairy impact and cut down on products like whey protein, the industry will continue to negatively impact our planet.